The Impact Intensive

 A final note

-You’ll leave knowing where coherence breaks down, why momentum still depends on your involvement, and what needs to change next for the business to move forward without it.
+The Impact Intensive reveals where coherence breaks down, why momentum still depends on your involvement, and what needs to change structurally for the business to carry its own weight.

-If that’s the kind of clarity you’ve been looking for, the Impact Intensive is designed to give you exactly that.
+If that’s the transformation you’re looking for, the Impact Intensive is designed to give you exactly that.

 FAQ